DAndrewMoore/Scheduler/README.txt

 } processStruct;

 Usage for a processStruct atom is tempProcessStruct.pid or tempProcessStruct.cycleCount or etc.

+Fifo is literally a queue that takes puts array[0] on available processors and re-inserts with procces on array[x] is complete.
+SJF is FIFO with a bubble sort whena new process is added.
+Otehrwise the same.
 ------------------------------------------------------------------------------------------------------------
 rrq is fully contained to run and calculate round robin for single core on all seeds (respectively).